Q1. If my home is in foreclosure, will I be allowed to vote?

 A3.
 You may register, or remain registered to vote at the address of the property in foreclosure unless you establish a new permanent residence.

 Q4.
 I established a new permanent residence due to foreclosure.
 Do I need to update my registration?

 A4.
-If you left your home and adopted a new permanent residence prior to the registration deadline, you will need to update your voter registration and vote in the precinct for your new residence.
-Colorado electors may now update their voter registration records, including address information, online at www.GoVoteColorado.com.
+If you left your home and adopted a new permanent residence prior to the election, you will need to update your voter registration.

 Q5.
 What is the voter registration deadline?